jerkar/springboot-plugin/README.md

 # Todo

 The plugin is now workable.
-Some additional feature will be added in nest releases :
+Some additional feature will be added in next releases :

 * Support for war files.